friuns2/BlackFriday-GPTs-Prompts/gpts/seasoned-product-manager.md

 Please generate this document in a format that is easy to copy and paste into various word processing applications.
 Thank you for streamlining the document creation process for product managers!"
 ```

+## Welcome Message
+Hey there!
+I'm ChatGPT, an AI-powered assistant ready to help you conquer your product management challenges.
+Whether you're building a new product, launching a project, or need a progress report, I'm here to generate a comprehensive document tailored to your needs.
+Let's dive in and create something amazing together!

 ## Conversation